-7-5.2.1 CurveInterpolation
+7-5.2.1 S100\GM\CurveInterpolation

-CurveInterpolation (Figure 7-3) is a list of codes to be used to identify the interpolation mechanisms specified by an application schema.
+S100\GM\CurveInterpolation (Figure 7-3) is a list of codes to be used to identify the interpolation mechanisms specified by an application schema.

-In this profile, the types of "interpolation" available are limited to the following:
+In this profile, the types of interpolation available are limited to the following:

-- 1) Linear (linear) the interpolation is defined by a series of DirectPositions on a straight line between each consecutive pair of controlPoints. - 2) Geodesic (geodesic) the interpolation mechanism shall return DirectPositions on a geodesic curve between each consecutive pair of controlPoints.
+- 1) None (none) the interpolation is not specified.
+The assumption is that the curve conforms to the spatial object type, if constrained by that (e.g., for arcs and circles) or, if not so constrained, is loxodromic. - 2) Linear (linear) the interpolation is defined by a series of DirectPositions on a straight line between each consecutive pair of controlPoints. - 3) Geodesic (geodesic) the interpolation mechanism shall return DirectPositions on a geodesic curve between each consecutive pair of controlPoints.
 A geodesic curve is a curve of shortest length.
-The geodesic shall be determined in the coordinate reference system of the GM\Curve in which the GM\CurveSegment is used. - 3) Circular arc by 3 points (circularArc3Points) the interpolation defined by a series of 3 DirectPositions on a circular arc passing from the start point through the middle point to the end point for each set of three consecutive controlPoints.
-The middle point is located halfway between the start and end point. - 4) Loxodromic (loxodromic) the interpolation method shall return DirectPositions on a loxodromic curve between each consecutive pair of controlPoints.
-A loxodrome is a line crossing all meridians at the same angle, i.e. a path of constant bearing.
+The geodesic shall be determined in the coordinate reference system of the GM\Curve in which the GM\CurveSegment is used. - 4) Circular arc by 3 points (circularArc3Points) the interpolation defined by a series of three DirectPositions on a circular arc passing from the start point through the middle point to the end point for each set of three consecutive controlPoints.
+The middle point is located halfway between the start and end point. - 5) Loxodromic (loxodromic) the interpolation method shall return DirectPositions on a loxodromic curve between each consecutive pair of controlPoints.
+A loxodrome is a line crossing all meridians at the same angle, i.e. a path of constant bearing. - 6) Elliptical arc (elliptical): for each set of four consecutive controlPoints, the interpolation mechanism shall return DirectPositions on an elliptical arc passing from the first controlPoint through the middle controlPoints in order to the fourth controlPoint.
+Note: if the four controlPoints are co-linear, the arc becomes a straight line.
+If the four controlPoints are on the same circle, the arc becomes a circular one. - 7) Conic arc (conic): the same as elliptical arc but using five consecutive points to determina a conic section. - 8) Circular arc with centre and radius (circularArcCenterPointWithRadius) the interpolation is defined by an arc of a circle of the specified radius centred at the position given by the single control point.
+The arc starts, at the start angle parameter and extends for the angle given by the angular distance parameter.
+This interpolation type shall be used only with S100\ArcByCenterPoint and S100\CircleByCenterPoint geometry.
+The precise semantics of the parameters are defined in clause 7-5.2.20 (S100\ArcByCenterPoint).